bessinnica/Loc-markdig-azuredocs-test/articles/virtual-machines/linux/tutorial-build-deploy-jenkins.md

 1. Open the **Services** page in Team Services, open the **New Service Endpoint** list, and select **Jenkins**.
    ![Add a Jenkins endpoint](media/tutorial-build-deploy-jenkins/add-jenkins-endpoint.png)
 2. Enter a name for the connection.
-3. Enter the URL of your Jenkins server, and select the **Accept untrusted SSL certificates** option.
-An example URL is	**http://{YourJenkinsURL}.westcentralus.cloudapp.azure.com**.
+3. Enter the URL of your Jenkins server, and select the <strong>Accept untrusted SSL certificates</strong> option.
+An example URL is <strong>http://{YourJenkinsURL}.westcentralus.cloudapp.azure.com</strong>.
 4. Enter the username and password for your Jenkins account.
 5. Select **Verify connection** to check that the information is correct.
 6. Select **OK** to create the service endpoint.